Skolaczk/next-starter/README.md

 and open http://localhost:3000/ to see this app.

-If you liked the project, I'll appreciate if you leave a star. 🌟😊
+If you liked the project, I will appreciate if you leave a star. 🌟😊

 Made by <a href="https://michalskolak.netlify.app/">Michał Skolak</a>